 - craft glue

-Macrame yarn measurements needed:
+Macrame yarn measurements needed

-- 84 pieces of 40″ ivory macrame yarn
+- 84 pieces of 40″ ivory macrame cord

-- 10 pieces of 40″ sage green macrame yarn
+- 10 pieces of 40″ sage green macrame cord

 The macramé knots used in this project are Square Knots, Double Half Hitch Knots, and Lark’s Head Knots.